Prickly Pear Cays: Animals

 Numerous reptile species, such as Anguilla Bank anole and Anguilla Bank ameiva (on East Cay), are seen.
 Sea turtles also frequent the shores of the cays.

 Marine fauna in the reef area include schooling goatfish, crabs, lobsters, barracuda, angelfish, groupers, squirrelfish, butterflyfish, tarpon, mangrove snapper and grunts.
 Nurse sharks are also seen resting at the sandy bottom under the ledges of the caverns.

 Tourism

 The islands are popular with tourists due to the abundant marine and bird life.
 There are two restaurants and a bar which are serviced by staff who come in each day from the mainland of Anguilla.
 Thatch roofed structures provide the ambience for the vistas of the turquoise blue seas which attract visitors to the cays.
-The East Cay has a landing area which requires careful maneoeuvring.
+The East Cay has a landing area which requires careful manoeuvring.
 Snorkelling and diving are possible in the East Cay amidst the coral reefs, with several sunken ships in the area.